 The Temple of the Holy Spring, or Tirta Empul, is one of Bali’s most sacred places of worship and several ceremonies and festivals are held here.
 Founded in 926 AD, the temple is surrounded by a natural spring which is considered holy and according to worshippers, has healing powers.

-The Uluwatu Temple is close to the Monkey Forest and offers spectacular scenery.
+The Uluwatu Temple is at the very south of Bali, approx. 30km from Denpasar.
 One of the famous attractions of the temple is its kecak and fire dance, which tells the story of Ramayana - an intrinsic part of Hindu mythology.
 The dance is conducted every evening with the beautiful Balinese sunset in the background.